 - Students visited the Blackfoot Crossing historical site - the site of the signing of Treaty 7 - for a day of treaty education;

 - Students participated in the Canadian Bar Associations' "The Path" programming on Indigenous legal issues.

-We have also expanded our second- and third-year program offerings, including five new courses:
+We have also expanded our second- and third-year program offerings, including courses on: